dell/csm-docs/content/docs/references/cli/_index.md

 ##### Flags

 ```
-      --cluster-id string              Id of the cluster managed by dellctl
   -h, --help                           help for list
       --insecure optionalBool[=true]   whether to skip certificate validation
       --namespace string               namespace of the secret for the given tenant